Thommynator/ProcessingProjects/README.md

 <p><img src="https://github.com/Thommynator/ProcessingProjects/blob/master/Java/ParticleSwarm/demo.jpg" width="400" /></p>

 ### Conway's Game of Life <a href="#toc">[↑]</a> <a name="gameOfLife"></a>
 This project is an implementation of <a href="https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life">Conway's Game of Life</a>.
-The following gif way created by my project.
+A click on the canvas resets the game of life.
 <p><img src="https://github.com/Thommynator/ProcessingProjects/blob/master/Java/GameOfLife/demo.gif" width="400" /></p>

 ### Visualize Downsampled Camera <a href="#toc">[↑]</a> <a name="visDownCam"></a>